 Founded in 1951, this is a nonprofit that offers financial counseling on various issues, including student loan debt.
 The group’s certified credit counselors work with people to help them understand the benefits and drawbacks of various student loan repayment plans, how to make payments affordable, whether consolidation makes sense for you, and how to reduce the overall interest you pay.

 They can also discuss options for student loan forgiveness or rehabilitation, plus they take into account an individual’s entire financial situation, rather than looking at student loans in a vacuum.
-Counselors typically charge $50 to $200 per session and offer to provide a comprehensive plan for managing student debt.
+Fees charged by NFCC counselors may vary based on the type of support that is being provided and state laws.
+Frequently, counseling services are provided at low, or even no, cost.
+Counselors offer to provide a comprehensive plan for managing student debt.

 American Student Assistance